The Complete Uk lawn glossary

 Robbie's Take

 Verticutting is the professional step up from domestic scarification.
 If you're serious about renovation, hiring a verticutter for a weekend can transform results.
-Just be careful with depth settings.
-It's easy to do too much.

 W